ffoysal/kioshi/README.md

 alb = mms-kio-alb-124578.us-east-1.elb.amazonaws.com
 ```

+_Note: for every deployment this number `124578` in the URL is different_

 go to http://mms-kio-alb-124578.us-east-1.elb.amazonaws.com/health
 It will return `503` as because MongoDB is running on EC2 instance which has not been ready state yet.
 Detail logs can be found at cloudwatch log group `mms-kio-ecs`.
 Wait 2/3 minutes the app will be ready.